squid-cache/squid-cache.github.io/Translations.rst

 access_log /var/log/squid/languages.log languagelog
 }}}

 The file generated is quite huge with a lot of duplicated information.
 Sorting and compacting it before sending it in can save you and us a lot of bandwidth.
-Also, over time this information
+Also, over time this information will reduce down to the finite set of actual users languages.

 What I do is a weekly run of this:
 {{{